prob-ml/bliss/case_studies/sdss_galaxies/README.md

 sdss_galaxies
 ========
-Contains scripts to re-run the SDSS galaxies experiment with the autoencoder.
+Contains scripts to re-run the SDSS galaxies experiment.

-- `plots.py` contains code for reproducing figures for the paper.
+- `figures.py` contains code for reproducing figures for the paper.